An Affect of an Experience (Book)

 Despite the contemporary trend of focusing on personal experience in art and writing, there is very little critical analysis of the concept of experience within fine art.
-The overarching conceptual aim of the book is to examine the concept of experience as both content and as interpretative register in the context of Fine Art.
-It explores the reasons why experience, as opposed to other modes of consciousness such as understanding, knowing, perceiving or recognising, is much more likely to be run together with the notion of actuality and therefore often thought of in terms of authenticity.
-It then discusses the idea of writing about experience as a practice in Fine Art (the idea that writing can be understood as a practice like painting, sculpture, video etc) and how ‘affect’ is a viable methodology for the art writing practice.
+The overarching conceptual aim of this book is to examine the concept of experience, as both content and as interpretative register in the context of fine art.
+It explores the reasons why experience, when compared to other modes of consciousness – such as understanding, knowing, perceiving or recognizing – is more aligned with the notion of actuality and thus more likely to be viewed as authentic.
+It then discusses the idea of writing about experience as a practice in fine art – the idea that writing can be understood as a practice like painting, sculpture, video, etc.– and explores a viable methodology for the art-writing practice.

 The book seeks to provide a more fluid interpretation of experience.
-In so doing it explores the following questions: ‘why does the reading of experience as self-presence predominate’, ‘what does it mean to say you have had an actual experience’, ‘what is the status and value of experience as evidence’ and ‘how is experience written and seen’?
-Therefore, in order to write the text the process of being taken by a particular scene of experience and writing to ‘meet’ the affect of that experience with critical interpretation is developed as a methodology.
+In so doing, it explores the following questions: Why does the reading of experience as self-presence predominate?
+What is the status and value of experience as evidence?
+How is experience written and seen?
+In exploring these questions, Kate Love creates a workable strategy for writing about experience.

-Kate Love is an artist/writer and theorist whose work is primarily concerned with exploring the idea of writing as a practice in relation to the philosophical examination of experience in the context of fine art.
-She is senior lecturer at Central Saint Martins, London.
+Kate Love is an artist, writer and theorist whose work explores the idea of writing as a practice in relation to the philosophical examination of experience in the context of fine art.
+She is a senior lecturer at Central Saint Martins in London.

 1 Introduction to the Materiality of Writing as a Practice